Sip And Savor: Crafting The Perfect Whiskey Sour

 Food Pairing Ideas

-• Mains: BBQ ribs, grilled chicken, or roast pork with apple sauce.
+Barbecue ribs, grilled chicken, roast pork with apple sauce

-With 60 ml whiskey, this cocktail sits at around 1.9 standard drinks depending on brand and ABV.
-Always encourage moderation, especially given how refreshing this drink tastes.
+With sixty millilitres of whiskey, this cocktail sits at approximately one point nine standard drinks depending on brand and alcohol percentage.

 Final Thoughts